Cornwall, New York: History

-When the explorer Henry Hudson visited the region in 1609 the land was occupied by the Waoraneck Indians.
-In 1685 a colony of twenty-five Scottish families settled around the mouth of the Moodna Creek, led by the soldier Major Patrick McGregor and his brother-in-law, David Toiseach, the laird of Monzievaird.
+When the explorer Henry Hudson visited the region in 1609, the land was occupied by the Waoraneck Indians.
+In 1685—which is regarded as the establishment date of Cornwall on local signage—a colony of twenty-five Scottish families settled around the mouth of the Moodna Creek, led by the soldier Major Patrick McGregor and his brother-in-law, David Toiseach, the laird of Monzievaird.
 In the ensuing 50 years, English and Scottish families came to the fertile tableland above the river meadows naming it "new Cornwall" because of the marked similarity to the County of Cornwall, England, It is believed that the hamlet of Canterbury was the site of this settlement.
-The first recorded town meeting was held in April 1765.
-In 1788, Orange County was subdivided into numerous townships, thus producing the town of "New Cornwall."
-The town's name was subsequently changed from "New Cornwall" to "Cornwall" in 1797.
-The late 1800s were the heyday of Cornwall's fame.
-It became a summer resort because of the natural beauty of the river, its mountain vistas, scenic trails, fresh country air and convenience to New York City via riverboat or railroad.
+The first recorded town meeting was held in April 1765, shortly after the Precinct of Cornwall was created in 1764.
+"New Cornwall" first appears on maps and censi in 1788, after Orange County was subdivided into numerous townships.
+The town was officially renamed, from "New Cornwall" in 1788 to "Cornwall" in 1797.
+Cornwall reached a peak in prestige during the late 19th century, becoming a popular rural retreat for elites from nearby New York City.

 The area that became Cornwall was part of Governor Dongan's 1685 Tract.
-The Precinct of Cornwall was created in 1764.
-The Town was founded in 1788 as New Cornwall, which was changed in 1797 to Cornwall.

 The nineteenth century

 In the mid-19th century, Cornwall developed a reputation as a health retreat.
-Until the early 20th century, city folk flocked to the valley to experience the therapeutic powers they believed it to hold.
-The mountains, fresh air and evergreen forests were thought to offer the perfect conditions for good health and they were not far from the city.
-Cornwall, on the west side of the Hudson, became especially popular as a health retreat, offering numerous boarding houses and many conveniences of the day, including accessibility to the railroad and steamboats, as well as a telegraph office and large library.
+Until the early 20th century, New Yorkers with the means frequently visited or even relocated to the Hudson Valley to experience its supposed therapeutic effects.
+The mountains, fresh air and evergreen forests were thought to offer the perfect conditions for good health, and they were not far from the city.
+Cornwall—on the west side of the Hudson—became especially popular, offering numerous boarding houses and many amenities, including accessibility to the railroad and steamboats, as well as a telegraph office and large library.

-Nathaniel Parker Willis, one of the Knickerbocker writers, enjoyed the time he spent here so much he bought property in Cornwall, establishing a country home he called Idlewild.
+Nathaniel Parker Willis—one of the Knickerbocker writers—enjoyed the time he spent in Cornwall to the end of purchasing land in it, establishing a country home he called Idlewild; now the name of an Avenue near the river.
 His many writings on the area helped make Cornwall a popular spot for health-seekers.
-Winslow Homer, the famous water color artist, spent summers in the hamlet of Mountainville - then known as Ketcham Town - as a young artist and many of his pastoral themed water colors were made there and depict the local scenery.
+Winslow Homer, the famous water color artist, spent his summers as a young artist in the hamlet of Mountainville—then known as Ketcham Town—and many of his pastoral themed water colors were made there and depict the local scenery.

-Shifting attitudes toward a more healthy lifestyle began to make the Hudson Valley popular for outdoor activities and exercise.
+These shifting attitudes toward a more healthy lifestyle began to make the Hudson Valley popular for outdoor activities and exercise.
 Hiking, rowing, swimming, fishing, hunting and biking all contributed to the development in the area of summer camps as well as the notion of the summer vacation.